numcommand/num/README.md

       The sample standard deviation.

   * coefficient-of-variance, covar, cv:
-      The coefficient of variance (CV), defaults to sample, not population.
+      The coefficient of variance (CV).
+Use sample, not population.

   * population-coefficient-of-variance, p-covar, p-cv:
       The population coefficient of variance.